LiScI-Lab/SOM.jl/docs/src/index.md

 ProgressMeter,
 StatsBase,
 PyPlot,` and `PyCall` with the Python package `matplotlib` to be installed.
-The requirements will be installed automatically by package manager.
+The requirements will be installed automatically by the package manager.
 Sometimes `matplotlib` causes problems.
-The easiest way of manual installation is from within Julia into the default Julia-Python environment via:
+The easiest way of manual installation is from the Julia REPL into the default Julia-Python environment via:

 ````Julia
 ENV["PYTHON"]=""